csalmeida/ruby-classes-and-modules/README.md

 There are three ways of adding code from another file or module into scripts, `load`, `require` and `include`.

 `load`, loads a source file everytime it is called and it returns a boolean on whether the file was loaded successfully.
-However, it does

 It is not used very often since `require` is more frequently.